-As end of life approaches, the local team will need to ensure re-evaluation of the physical set up of the home to accommodate the changing care needs of the child and to seek supports to meet these needs (i.e. palliative nursing, personal support workers, physiotherapy, occupational therapy, social work, interlink nurse).
+As end of life approaches, the local team will need to ensure re-evaluation of the physical set-up of the home to accommodate the changing care needs of the child and to seek supports to meet these needs (i.e., palliative nursing, personal support workers, physiotherapy, occupational therapy, social work, POGO Interlink Nurse).
 Regular contact with care providers in person, by phone or using technology will be necessary to ensure the family continues to feel supported.
 Clinician home visits and 24/7 access to telephone advice is often necessary for optimal comfort and symptom management.

-In some areas care in a hospice setting may be available and may allow increased supports to the family in a more home like setting than a hospital.
+In some areas, care in a hospice setting may be available and allow increased supports to the family in a more home-like setting than a hospital.
 Discussion with a local hospice to discuss types of care available should include family members.
 Specialized pediatric hospices are available in some areas, and some children and families may already be familiar with their services.

 Primary author Dr. Christina Vandeboncoeur, Children’s Hospital of Eastern Ontario, Ottawa.
+This guidance document was developed based on the references in Sub-Section 5.8 References.
 Reviewed by the POGO Satellite Manual Palliative Care Working Group, 2016.

 Disclaimer: Source Accuracy